ChrisCarleton/BottomTime-Core/docs/Users.md

 ## Classes
 ### UserResult Object
-This object is returned when listing or searching for users accounts.
+This object is returned when listing or searching for user accounts.

 ```json
 {